• Skip to primary navigation

 Fidelity index funds are one of the most recognizable names on Wall Street, and Fidelity funds are some of the most respected investment vehicles in the world.

 The goal of an index fund is to track the returns of a stock market index such as the S&P 500 or Wilshire 5000.
-Index funds can come in a variety of forms, including mutual funds and ETFs.
-An index fund can buy all of the stocks that make up an index or just a representative sample.
+Index funds can come in various forms, including mutual funds and ETFs.
+An index fund can buy all the stocks that make up an index or just a representative sample.

 Some investors select a few stocks and hope for some big winners, but an index fund investor buys and holds a wide range of stocks in hopes of riding the wave of long-term market growth.

 This makes index funds more stable and better suited for pension investments.
-Just remember that as with any investment, the money you invest in an index fund is always at risk of depreciating in value.
+Just remember that as with any investment, the money you invest in an index fund is always at risk of depreciating.

 What are Fidelity Index Funds?